domhabersack/domhabersack.com/_pages/legal-notice.md

 ---
 title: Legal notice
-excerpt: Information on who is responsible for this property.
+description: Information on who is responsible for this property.
 ---
 **Dominik Habersack**
 Lazarettstr.
 8